-Clutter comes in many forms.
-It’s not just the extra coffee cups and photos you never look at or clothes that don’t fit and shoes that hurt your feet.
+Clutter is holding you back and it comes in many forms.
+Clutter isn’t just the extra coffee cups and photos you never look at or clothes that don’t fit and shoes that hurt your feet.
 Clutter can appear on your calendar, in your relationships and even in your heart and mind.
+We overwhelm ourselves by letting too much in but it’s not late to simplify and let go of some of the things that are holding you back from a full and present life.

-Letting go can stir up guilt.
-You might feel guilty for letting things build up, for not paying attention to what really matters, or for overspending.
-It’s time to let the guilt go with the stuff.
+Letting go of things as you simplify your life can stir up some guilty feelings.
+You might feel guilt for letting things build up, for not paying attention to what really matters, or for overspending at some point.
+Now that you are ready to take action, it’s time to let the guilt go with the stuff.

 How to say goodbye: You’ve paid enough.
 You paid with your money, time and attention.
 And now you are paying with your heart and guilty feelings.
+Simplify for more joy.
 You can let go now.
 This three-step process will help.

 How to say goodbye: Start here.